Bamboleyla/Analize/README.md

 The main application for the search, analysis and testing of trading strategies.

-In this version 0.0.2:
+In this version 0.0.3:

     • Main changes:

-        *New structure of the project.
-        *New functions for the analysis of the strategies.
+        *Create new terminal
-        *Use myLibrary 0.0.2
+        *Connect PriceChanelGrid strategy with the new terminal *Use myLibrary 0.0.3
+        *Create plot for report
+        *Update parаms for report